 Yun Song is the recipient of the Sim Hay Lum Music Scholarship and has received grants from the National Arts Council of Singapore.
 He was a semifinalist of 2014 Wind Band Conducting Competition in Jarvenpaa and a quarter-finalist in the 2017 Fitelburg Orchestral Conducting Competition.
 He was also a finalist in the Houston Symphony Assistant Conductor search in 2019 and was selected as a Reynolds Conducting Institute fellow in 2021.

-Yun Song received his Master’s degree in Orchestral Conducting at Cleveland Institute of Music in 2018 and Bachelor’s degree in Wind Conducting at Conservatorium van Amsterdam in 2016 where his conducting mentors included Carl Topilow, Danny Oosterman and Sam ten Velden.
-He has also conducted in masterclasses and lessons for esteemed conductors such as Leonid Korchmar, Lutz Kohler, Colin Metters, Jahja Ling, Brett Mitchell, Tito Muñoz, Carl St.Clair and JoAnn Falletta.
+Yun Song received his Doctorate of Musical Arts in Orchestral Conducting from Arizona State University under Dr. Jeffery Meyer.
+He received his Master’s degree in Orchestral Conducting at Cleveland Institute of Music and Bachelor’s degree in Wind Conducting at Conservatorium van Amsterdam, where his conducting mentors included Carl Topilow and Danny Oosterman.
+He has also conducted in masterclasses and lessons for esteemed conductors such as Leonid Korchmar, Lutz Kohler, Jahja Ling, JoAnn Falletta, Tito Muñoz, Carl St.Clair, Giancarlo Guerrero and Larry Rachleff.

 Born and raised in Singapore, Yun Song began his musical journey on the piano and flute.
 He won the position of principal flautist with the Singapore National Youth Orchestra from 2007 to 2009 and received a top prize at the Singapore Flute Festival Competition in 2009.
 Outside of music, Yun Song enjoys learning languages.
 He speaks, in order of fluency, English, Mandarin Chinese, Dutch, Korean, Teochew, and has a working knowledge in German, Italian and French.